Pennsylvania Fair Housing Act: An Overview

 What are the Protected Characteristics in the State of Pennsylvania?

-Protected characteristics in Pennsylvania exist at two levels, federal and state.
-At the federal level, the characteristics are race, color, religion, sex, disability, national origin, and familial status.
+Protected characteristics in Pennsylvania under the Fair Housing protections exist at two levels, federal and state.
+At the federal government level, the characteristics are race, color, religion, sex, disability, national origin, and familial status.

 At the state level, Pennsylvania has also passed legislation to add more protections.
 They are over the age of 40 and use a service animal for people with disabilities.
 This means the act will prohibit discrimination based on these protected characteristics for those seeking housing assistance.

-What Kinds of Homes are Covered Under Pennsylvania’s Fair Housing Act?
+What Kinds of Homes are Covered Under Pennsylvania’s Fair Housing Law?

-The Fair Housing Act applies to all types of housing that are leased, rented, or sold.
+The Fair Housing Laws apply to all types of housing that are leased, rented, or sold.
 So, that includes single-family homes, condos, apartments, homeowners’ associations, and mobile home parks.